aghk73/Statistical_Learning_HW3/README.md

 # Statistical_Learning_HW3
-Hi, this is a repository for 3rd Statistical Learning homework.
+Hi, this is the repository for 3rd Statistical Learning homework.
 This repository contains codes, results and links(google-colab badges) that can help to run codes without any code manipulations in google-colab directly.

-for any reasons, if you want to compile thease codes on your local computer please follow thease requirements below:
+For any reason, if you want to compile these codes on your local computer please follow requirements below:
 ### Requirements:
 - python 3.6.9
 - pandas 1.1.5